Lloyd Bacon | Miss Pinkerton | 42nd Street | Marked Woman | Footsteps in the Dark | Larceny, Inc. | It Happens Every Spring

 Larceny, Inc. (1942) is a crime comedy.

-Larceny, Inc. opens with the characters playing baseball, anticipating It Happens Every Spring.
+Larceny, Inc. opens with the characters playing baseball, anticipating It Happens Every Spring and Kill the Umpire.

 The characters in Larceny, Inc. have a secret life, a Bacon tradition.
 This secret life involves a criminal scheme, unlike the men with honest secret lives in Footsteps in the Dark and It Happens Every Spring.